-Similarly, the provision of reliable and efficient logistics services is dependent on the quality of roads and port infrastructure which determines the extent to which web-based and other e-commerce services can penetrate particular countries or regions, including the most remote regions.

-In these areas, almost all Asean countries need to make significant improvements, as indicated by their relatively low ranking in performance indices such as the Logistics Performance Index and the Global Competitiveness Index.
-To address these weaknesses, the provision of sustainable public funding is crucial to enable most Asean nations to address infrastructure deficits without recourse to public-private partnership schemes.
+Similarly, the provision of reliable and efficient logistics services is dependent on the quality of roads and port infrastructure which determines the extent to which webbased and other e-commerce services can penetrate particular countries or regions, including the most remote regions.
+In these areas, almost all ASEAN countries need to make significant improvements, as indicated by their relatively low ranking in performance indices such as the Logistics Performance Index and the Global Competitiveness Index.
+To address these weaknesses, the provision of sustainable public funding is crucial to enable most ASEAN nations to address infrastructure deficits without recourse to public-private partnership schemes.

-In addition, policy and regulatory frameworks need to be strengthened to provide strong legal foundations for the development of the e-commerce sector.
-While a number of Asean nations have made significant efforts to develop these frameworks, the quality of implementation varies widely.
+In addition, policy and regulatory frameworks need to be

+The growth of e-commerce is dependent on ASEAN's human capital, which can only be strengthened through the provision of appropriate education.
+Improving the quality of education may require substantial changes to the educational system, including reforming the curricula and the management of the sector, together with measures to upgrade the performance of teachers, educators, researchers and academicians.
+In particular, greater emphasis should be placed on vocational education. strengthened to provide strong legal foundations for the development of the e-commerce sector.
+While a number of ASEAN nations have made significant efforts to develop these frameworks, the quality of implementation varies widely.
 In particular, stronger emphasis needs to be placed on addressing cybercrime.
 It should be emphasised that these frameworks must be flexible and open to revision in response to ongoing developments.
 Given the rapid evolution of the sector, it is extremely likely that there will be an ongoing need for policymakers to address the impact of new innovations as they develop.

-For example, the Indonesian government has been challenged by the sudden emergence and extremely rapid growth of Go-Jek, which was initially launched as an online application-based motorbike taxi service but rapidly morphed into a provider of a range of other services.

-The emergence of Go-Jek met with opposition from conventional taxi businesses, who felt that the largely unregulated nature of this new service placed them at a distinct competitive disadvantage.
+For example, the Indonesian government has been challenged by the sudden emergence and extremely rapid growth of GO-JEK, which was initially launched as an online applicationbased motorbike taxi service but rapidly morphed into a provider of a range of other services.
+The emergence of GO-JEK met with opposition from conventional taxi businesses, who felt that the largely unregulated nature of this new service placed them at a distinct competitive disadvantage.
 While the Indonesian government has made steps towards imposing price controls and fleet restrictions, these measures appear to be ad hoc, short-term measures that have proved to be largely ineffective.
 This case emphasises the need for the government to adopt comprehensive, adaptive solutions that provide incentives for entrepreneurs to innovate while at the same time providing a sufficient degree of regulation.
 In particular, with the ability of e-commerce to facilitate transactions across borders, it is vital to harmonise regulations between countries to catalyse further development of e-commerce in the region.
-This could be achieved by utilising a number of instruments developed by Asean, such as the Asean Economic Community 2025 Blueprint and the Asean ICT Master plan 2020.
-Finally, the growth of e-commerce is dependent on Asean's human capital, which can only be strengthened through the provision of appropriate education.
+This could be achieved by utilising a number of instruments developed by ASEAN, such as the ASEAN Economic Community 2025 Blueprint and the ASEAN ICT Master plan 2020.

+Finally, the growth of e-commerce is dependent on ASEAN's human capital, which can only be strengthened through the provision of appropriate education.
 Improving the quality of education may require substantial changes to the educational system, including reforming the curricula and the management of the sector, together with measures to upgrade the performance of teachers, educators, researchers and academicians.
 In particular, greater emphasis should be placed on vocational education.